kaliRegenold/SeniorDesign/DesignDoc/source/prototypes.rst

 ~~~~~~~~~~~
     -This sprint fixed hardware problems related to development.

-Results of testing
+Results of Testing
 ~~~~~~~~~~~~~~~~~~
-The USB 3.0 hub need for the cameras could not fit in the original brain box enclosure which also blocked certain ports on the pi and odroid.
+The USB 3.0 hub need for the cameras could not fit in the original brain box enclosure which also blocked certain ports on the pi and O-Droid.
 We ended up temporarily relocating the equipment into a new larger enclosure and wired it up to the best of our ability because no EE members were present.